metonym/sveltekit-gh-pages/README.md

 ### 2) Modify `appDir` and `paths.base` in the config

-- `kit.appDir` should begin with an underscore because GitHub Pages [ignores folders beginning with "\_"](https://github.blog/2009-12-29-bypassing-jekyll-on-github-pages/)
+- `kit.appDir` should not begin with an underscore because GitHub Pages [ignores folders beginning with "\_"](https://github.blog/2009-12-29-bypassing-jekyll-on-github-pages/)
 - `kit.paths.base` should be your repo URL subpath (see the [Vite docs](https://vitejs.dev/guide/static-deploy.html#github-pages))

 ```diff